Deacon: Anglicanism

-In Anglican churches, including the Free Church of England, deacons are permitted to marry freely before or after ordination, as are Anglican priests.
-Most deacons are "transitional", that is, preparing for the priesthood and they are usually ordained priests about a year after their diaconal ordination.
+In Anglican churches, such as the Church of England and the Free Church of England, deacons are permitted to marry freely before or after ordination, as are Anglican priests.
+Most deacons are transitional deacons, that is, preparing for the priesthood and they are usually ordained priests about a year after their diaconal ordination.
 However, there are some deacons who do not go on to receive priestly ordination, recognising a vocation to remain in the diaconate.
-A permanent deacon is also known as a "distinctive deacon", or a "vocational deacon".
+A permanent deacon is also known as a distinctive deacon, or a vocational deacon.

 Many provinces of the Anglican Communion ordain both women and men as deacons.
 Many of those provinces that ordain women to the priesthood previously allowed them to be ordained only to the diaconate.
 The effect of this was the creation of a large and overwhelmingly female diaconate for a time, as most men proceeded to be ordained priests after a short time as a deacon.

 Anglican deacons may baptize and in some dioceses are granted licences to solemnize matrimony, usually under the instruction of their parish priest and bishop.
-Deacons are not able to preside at the eucharist (but can lead worship with the distribution of already-consecrated communion elements where this is permitted), nor can they pronounce God's absolution of sin or pronounce the Trinitarian blessing.
+Deacons are not able to preside at the Eucharist (but can lead worship with the distribution of already-consecrated communion elements where this is permitted), nor can they pronounce God's absolution of sin or pronounce the Trinitarian blessing.
 In most cases, deacons minister alongside other clergy.

 An Anglican deacon wears an identical choir dress to an Anglican priest: cassock, surplice, tippet and academic hood.
 However, liturgically, deacons usually wear a stole over their left shoulder and fastened on the right side of their waist.
 This is worn both over the surplice and the alb.
 A deacon might also wear a dalmatic.
 Church of England deacons are supported through the CofE Network of Distinctive Deacons (CENDD).
 Bishop James Newcome of Carlisle is the Distinctive Deacons’ Champion in the House of Bishops.